cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 - GPT-2 is the default and works for everyone
 - UI clearly shows RAM requirements before switching models
-- Llama 3.2 is an optional enrichment, not required
+- TinyLlama is an optional enrichment, not required
-- Cloud deployment (Azure) can support both models for all students
+- Cloud deployment can support both models for all students

 ### 1. Token vs Word